int3x/ctf-writeups/HTB CACTF 2024/Delulu/README.md

 **Note:** I'm using a `gcc` docker container for pinning the version of `gcc` and `libc`

 While parsing the `format string`, if `printf()` encounters a `format specifier`, it expects a subsequent argument of the corresponding type passed to the function.
-Now think of the scenario when a `format specifier` is present, but no other arguments are passed to the function:
+Now consider the scenario where a `format specifier` is present, but corresponding arguments are not passed to the function:

 ```c
   printf("%x");
 ```

-It leads to format string bugs.
+It'd retrieve unintended data, leading to format string bugs.
 In this example, the value stored in the `rsi` register would be retrieved by `printf()`.

-The System V ABI Calling Convention (used by 64-bit linux) specifies that registers `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9` store initial 6 arguments passed to any function.
+The System V ABI Calling Convention (used by 64-bit linux) dictates that registers `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9` store initial 6 arguments passed to any function.
 If more than 6 arguments are passed, the remaining arguments are stored on the stack.
+As `printf()` encounters `%x`, it retrieves the value from `rsi` register and displays it.
-Therefore, even when `rsi` was not set in `printf()`'s stack frame, it still got utilised.
+Even when `rsi` was not set in the current stack frame, it might still have uninitialized data or values set by preceding functions.

-(Why `rsi` and not `rdi`?
-Because `rdi` would store the pointer to `format string`)
+`rsi` stores the second argument.
+Why was it used instead of `rdi`, which stores the first argument?
+Because `rdi` would always store the pointer to `format string`)

 Consider another example: